ABZ-Aaron/Abz-Aaron/README.md

 # Hi there.
 I'm Aaron 👋

-I am a self-taught programmer with an interest in data engineering.
+I am a self-taught programmer with an interest in data & software engineering.
 I would love to connect 🙂

 * 🌱  I'm learning Python, SQL, & Data Engineering tech
 * 📖  I love to read when I have the time!